kshedden/case_studies/methods/writing-tips.md

 - Avoid over-simplified analyses -- most systems in the real-world have nonlinear and interactive behavior, and exhibit various forms of heterogeneity.
 When building models, you should generally aim to fit as complicated of a model as you have statistical power to estimate.
-If presenting summary statistics for heterogeneous data, present them at an appropriately disaggregated or stratified level.
+When providing summary statistics, present them at an appropriately disaggregated or stratified level.

 - Don't overstate or misstate the role of Gaussianity in statistical analyses.
   Often it is a minor consideration.
 It is almost never important that the data are Gaussian.
-To the extent that Gaussianity matters, it is usually because it is easier to calibrate tests and confidence intervals when aggregateed quantities like descriptive statistics or parameter estimates are approximately Gaussian.
+To the extent that Gaussianity matters, it is usually because it is easier to calibrate tests and confidence intervals when aggregated quantities like descriptive statistics or parameter estimates are approximately Gaussian.

 ## Organization and structure